SDU-eScience/Type3-Docs/src/batch/submit.rst

 To add additional options, or to override options specified in the job script, add the new values to sbatch command when submitting the job script.

-In the example below, the ``--time`` option is passed to ``sbatch`` command when submitting the job.
+In the following example, the ``--time`` option is passed to ``sbatch`` command when submitting the job.
 This will set the limit on the total run time of the job allocation to 4 hours.

 .. code-block:: console